Julia's equation and differential transcendence: Proof of Theorem

 It follows from~\eqref{c} and~\eqref{e} that

 so that

 It also follows from~\eqref{c} that

 In the last two equations, the coefficient of $\phi^{\br}$ is $(f')^{\dabs{\br}}$.
 By the minimality of $\br$ the two equations are thus equal.
-(We note that the exponent of $f'$ might actually be negative for some terms on the right hand side of~\eqref{f}, but this does not affect the argument, since we may multiply both equations by a sufficiently high power of $f'$.
+(We note that the exponent of $f'$ might actually be negative for some terms on the left hand side of~\eqref{f}, but this does not affect the argument, since we may multiply both equations by a sufficiently high power of $f'$.
 Similar adjustments are tacitly made in what follows.)

-In particular, the coefficients of $\phi^{(\abs{\br})}$ in~\eqref{f} and~\eqref{g} are equal.
-With $a=P_{(\abs{\br})}$ we thus obtain
+Equating coefficients in~\eqref{f} and~\eqref{g} we obtain, for all $\bi< \br$, a (possibly trivial) differential equation for~$f$ with meromorphic coefficients.
+We shall only consider the case that $\bi=(|r|)$ and we shall see, that then the resulting differential equation for~$f'$ is non-trivial.
+So we compare the coefficients of $\phi^{\bi}$ in~\eqref{f} and~\eqref{g} for $\bi=(|r|)$ and, putting $a=P_{(\abs{\br})}$, we obtain